evgenius081/dynatrace_task/README.md

 **Alternatively**, you can run backend using Microsoft Visual Studio 2022 following these steps:
 1. Open parent project folder
 2. Open folder `Backend`
-3. Open `Backend.sln` file in Visual Studio 2022 or later
+3. Open `Backend.sln` file in Visual Studio 2022 or newer
 4. Choose `https` launch option if not chosen
 5. Run the project using button or `Ctrl+F5`